The digital inclusion in health and care knowledge bank contains resources to help all levels of service design and delivery.

 In this section we have curated resources that will be of benefit to frontline health and social care practitioners:

-The Digital Inclusion for Health and Social Care Masterclass was designed for senior leaders across the health and social care system, including executive teams, directors, associate directors, heads of service and equivalent roles across NHS, Local Authorities, Health and Social Care Partnerships, Social Work, Social Care, Care and Support Providers, Housing, and Third, Voluntary and Independent sectors.
+These resources have been produced for senior leaders across the health and social care system, including executive teams, directors, associate directors, heads of service and equivalent roles across NHS, Local Authorities, Health and Social Care Partnerships, Social Work, Social Care, Care and Support Providers, Housing, and Third, Voluntary and Independent sectors.

 Across health and social care, digital inclusion is frequently funded through pilots, small grants, or time-limited projects.
 While these approaches can spark innovation and demonstrate impact, they also create instability.
 Services build trust with people, develop new approaches, and show positive outcomes, and then funding ends.
 Staff move on.
 Learning is lost.
 Relationships have to be rebuilt.